Direct-Effect Risk Minimization for Domain Generalization

 \section{Introduction}

-Machine learning has achieved huge success in many fields, yet they mostly rely on the independent and identically distributed (i.i.d.) assumption.
-When it comes to an out-of-distribution (o.o.d.) test domain, machine learning models usually suffer from a sharp performance drop \cite{beery2018recognition,arjovsky2019invariant,nagarajan2020understanding}.
-The o.o.d. data typically come in the form of \emph{correlation shift}, where spurious correlations of attributes vary between training and test domains, or \emph{diversity shift}, where the shifted test distribution keeps the semantic content of the data unchanged while altering the data style \cite{ye2022ood}.
+Machine learning has achieved huge success in many fields, yet they mostly rely on the independent and identically distributed (\iid) assumption.
+When it comes to an out-of-distribution (\ood) test domain, machine learning models usually suffer from a sharp performance drop \cite{beery2018recognition,arjovsky2019invariant,nagarajan2020understanding}.
+The \ood data typically come in the form of \emph{correlation shift}, where spurious correlations of attributes vary between training and test domains, or \emph{diversity shift}, where the shifted test distribution keeps the semantic content of the data unchanged while altering the data style \cite{ye2022ood}.
 The focus of this work is on the former setting known as correlation shift.
 That is, given stable causality and spurious correlations between attributes, how to disentangle the stable causality and the spurious correlations from the training data.
 Figure \ref{figure: performance} shows the performance gain of our method on the correlation shift datasets.

-Much effort has been devoted to learning representations that are invariant across training environments, where many works have introduced the tools from causality to address the o.o.d. generalization problems.
+Much effort has been devoted to learning representations that are invariant across training environments, where many works have introduced the tools from causality to address the \ood generalization problems.
 When the data are of high dimension and multiple attributes are entangled, it is challenging to identify invariant causality across domains.
 Many methods have been designed to resolve the issue.
 Representative methods include incorporating invariance constraints by designing new loss functions \cite{arjovsky2019invariant,krueger2021out,bellot2020accounting,lin2022bayesian}, learning latent semantic features in causal graphs by VAE \cite{liu2021learning,lu2021invariant}, and eliminating selection bias by matching \cite{mahajan2021domain,wang2022causal}.
 However, these methods, despite their theoretical guarantees, fail to show empirical improvement over Empirical Risk Minimization (ERM) as verified by the DomainBed benchmark \cite{gulrajani2020search,vedantam2021empirical}.